Wellbeing is a hot topic right now, not only amongst individuals but also within the business world.

 The Oxford Dictionary defines wellbeing as “general health and happiness.”
-Put simply, wellbeing is an umbrella term to describe wellness across all areas of health, including both mental and physical wellbeing.
+Put simply, wellbeing is an umbrella term that encompasses wellness across all areas of health, including both mental and physical wellbeing.

-A whole range of factors can contribute to an individual’s feeling of wellness, including a nutritional diet, regular exercise, financial stability, a sense of belonging, a good self-esteem and a supportive social network.
+A whole range of factors can contribute to an individual’s feeling of wellness, including a nutritional diet, regular exercise, financial stability, a sense of belonging, good self-esteem, and a supportive social network.
+Recent trends also highlight the importance of flexible working arrangements and mental health support as critical components of overall wellbeing.

 Why Is Wellbeing Important For My Business?